l0rd/blog-files/domeide/README.md

 ### IDE Runtime Environments

-And the last feature we want in our IDE is the possibility to run runtime enviroments inside Docker containers.
+And the last feature we want in our IDE is the possibility to launch runtime enviroments inside Docker containers.
 Right from your IDE.

 ![runenv](/runenv.png)